 - 1. Available Liquid Assets.
 Cash on hand, bank deposits, credit union accounts, securities and retirement plans (i.e., IRA's, deferred compensation, Keogh's, etc.) are available liquid assets.
 Insurance policies with a loan value, and non-essential personal property, may be considered as available liquid assets when they have been converted into cash.
 The welfare official shall allow a reasonable time for such conversion.
 However, tools of a trade, livestock and farm equipment, and necessary and ordinary household goods are essential items of personal property which shall not be considered as available assets.
-IRS tax refunds are also considered available liquid assets.
+When they have been converted into cash, IRS tax refunds are also considered available liquid assets.
 If the client has not applied for his/her tax refund the notice of decision shall state the refund must be applied for within 7 days of the notice if further assistance is expected. - 2.
 Automobile Ownership.
 The ownership of one automobile by an applicant/recipient or his/her dependent does not affect eligibility if it is essential for transportation to seek or maintain employment, to procure medical services or rehabilitation services, or if its use is essential to the maintenance of the individual or the family.
 Car payments of no more than \$200.00 may be considered allowable expenses at the direction of the welfare/ technician if the car is used for employment or medical reasons, however, this will be the last expense paid out of the amount of assistance for which the applicant qualifies.
-A reasonable gas allowance can be allowed in these circumstances. - 3.
+A reasonable gas allowance can be allowed in these circumstances.
+Utilities are to be paid prior to the car payment. - 3.
 Insurance.
 The ownership of insurance policies does not affect eligibility.
 However, when a policy has cash or loan value, the recipient will be required to obtain and/or borrow all available funds, which shall then be considered available liquid assets.
 Other than health insurance, insurance premiums are not considered a basic need when determining eligibility.
+The town does not allow any insurance with the exception of health to be paid prior to the basic living expenses.
 Motor vehicle insurance premiums and/or SR22 insurance premiums are not considered a basic need when determining eligibility. - 4.
 Real Estate.
 The type and amount of real estate owned by an applicant does not affect eligibility, although rent or other such income from property shall be considered as available to meet need.
 Applicants owning real estate property, other than that occupied as their primary residence, shall be expected to make reasonable efforts to dispose of it at fair market value.
 Applicants shall be informed that a lien covering the amount of any general assistance they receive shall be placed against any real estate they own.
 RSA 165:28.